-You’re a professional writer, now how are you going to get paid for your writing?
-This little lecture will help you structure your writing business so you can get paid for things like …
+Just getting started as a professional writer, now how exactly are you going to get paid for your writing?
+This blog will help you structure your writing business so you can get paid for things like …

 - Book sales on Amazon and iBooks

 - Selling eBooks, courses and subscriptions on your writer website